Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Introduction

 To better understand the $\alpha \to 0$ limit, we study the bifundamental theory in the limit where $\alpha \ll 1$, to first order in $(M/N)$.
-Diagrammatically, this limit is very similar to the vector model large $N$ limit.
+Diagrammatically, this limit is very similar to the vector model large-$N$ limit.
 All our sextic couplings are exactly marginal when $\alpha=0$, and the four-loop beta function is the complete beta function for the theory to first order in $\alpha$ but all orders in the sextic 't Hooft couplings.
-In this limit, we are therefore able to determine an interacting ultraviolet fixed point in $d=3-\epsilon$, which remains non-interacting in $d=3$, in addition to the infrared fixed point which becomes free when $d=3$.
-Both fixed points can be determined to all orders in the parameter $\tilde{\epsilon}=\epsilon/\alpha$, For $d<3$ the ultraviolet fixed point is ultraviolet-stable, and may be used to provide an asymptotically safe definition of the theory.
+In this limit, we are therefore able to determine an interacting ultraviolet fixed-point in $d=3-\epsilon$, which remains non-interacting in $d=3$, in addition to the infrared fixed-point which becomes free when $d=3$.
+Both fixed-points can be determined to all orders in the parameter $\tilde{\epsilon}=\epsilon/\alpha$, For $d<3$ the ultraviolet fixed-point is ultraviolet-stable, and may be used to provide an asymptotically safe definition of the theory.
 For $d=3$, however, one of the couplings is marginal, so higher-order corrections are needed to determine its existence.
-Finite $M$ calculations indicate that the ultraviolet fixed point does exist when $d=3$.
-It would be interesting to know whether or not the $d=3$ ultraviolet fixed point survives at small but finite $\alpha$, or, when $\alpha=1$.
-If so, it might constitute an interacting on-supersymmetric large $N$ CFT in $3$ dimensions, with a potentially simple gravitational dual.
+Finite $M$ calculations indicate that the ultraviolet fixed-point does exist when $d=3$.
+It would be interesting to know whether or not the $d=3$ ultraviolet fixed-point survives at small but finite $\alpha$, or, when $\alpha=1$.
+If so, it might constitute an interacting on-supersymmetric large-$N$ CFT in $3$ dimensions, with a potentially simple gravitational dual.